How this CA quit her job as a CFO, immigrated to Australia and started all over. Did it pay off?

 The 2 subjects are:

 - Global Strategy and Leadership: In this subject, you will use strategic analysis to address complex business issues in a competitive and uncertain business environment.
-This requires logical thinking and a bit tough to clear, but not impossible.
+This requires logical thinking and is a bit tough to clear, but not impossible.

 - Ethics and Governance: This is an online exam.
 Recommend you to complete this subject first.
 Learn the application of ethical principles, together with a strong knowledge of key corporate governance principles and mechanisms.